bigmphatso/video_downloader/README.md

 - Clone this repository and install the dependencies:

+# 1. Clone the repository
 git clone <repository-url>

+# 2. Navigate into the project directory
 cd video-downloader

+# 3. Create a virtual environment named 'venv'
 python -m venv venv

+# 4. Activate the virtual environment
-source venv/bin/activate # On Windows, use venv\Scripts\activate
+source venv/bin/activate  # On Linux/macOS
+# venv\Scripts\activate   # On Windows (use this command instead)

+# 5. Install the required Python packages
 pip install flask yt-dlp

 ---